 When seeding your lawn, you may want to choose a fertilizer that does contain phosphorus if it is allowed under your laws.
 Phosphorus is important for seedling root development and other key cell processes, so choose a starter fertilizer with analysis such as 18-24-12 for improved seedling establishment.

-Read the back label for the guaranteed analysis of the contents before buying fertilizer.
-In addition to checking the analysis, determine the type of nitrogen used—quick-release, often called ‘water-soluble’ or slow release and water-insoluble.
-Water-soluble can be immediately used by grass plants.
-Ammonium nitrate, ammonium sulfate, and urea are examples of this quick-release form of nitrogen.
+Ammonium nitrate, ammonium sulfate, and urea are examples of quick-release forms of nitrogen.
 They provide rapid greening of the grass but also have drawbacks, as shown in the table below.

 Slow-release fertilizers include those products that are either slowly soluble or water-insoluble nitrogen.
 The slowly soluble products are synthetic organic fertilizers manufactured in a way that slowly releases the nitrogen over time by manipulating the size of particles and sometimes coating them.
 These slowly available forms include IBDU, methylene ureas, sulfur-coated ureas, and poly-coated ureas.
 The water-insoluble sources include both synthetic organics, like urea formaldehydes, and natural organic materials, such as activated sewage sludge, processed manures, and plant-based meals.

 Advantages and Disadvantages of Slow-Release vs. Fast-Release Fertilizers